Dhirendra Singh

-Early life and education
+Early and personal life

-Dhirendra Singh was born in Rabupura town of Gautam Budh Nagar district to father Thakur Heeri Singh and mother Shanti devi.
+Dhirendra Singh was born in Rabupura town of Gautam Budh Nagar district in a Rajput family to father Hari Singh who was also and mother Shanti Chauhan.
 He attended the Chaudhary Charan Singh University and attained a Master of Arts (MA) degree in History.
 He is an alumnus of St. John's College, Agra.

+He married Usha Singh on 17 January 1993.
+The couple has two children, a son and a daughter.

 Political career

 2001-2017

-Dhirendra Singh started his political life as a student leader at St. John's College, Agra.
+Singh started his political life as a student leader at St. John's College, Agra.
 He was elected Chairman of Rabupura, Gautam Buddha Nagar in the year 2001.
 He became a member of the Indian National Congress (INC) and served on several positions including the State Spokesperson of the congress party for Uttar Pradesh.

 He took active role during the farmers movement of Bhatta-Parsaul (under Jewar assembly constituency) and came to limelight during the land acquisition movement of Bhatta-Parsaul when he took the Congress vice-president Rahul Gandhi to the village on his bike, and led a massive protest.
 Dhirendra Singh raised a big movement to change the law for land acquisition in India and is credited with helping shape the Land Acquisition Act, 2013.

 He was the INC's candidate in UP assembly election 2012 but lost the seat by 9,500 votes.

 2017-Present

-Later Dhirendra Singh left the INC party and joined Bharatiya Janata Party (BJP) before the assembly polls of 2017 and got elected as the member (MLA) of the Uttar Pradesh Legislative Assembly from Jewar seat for the first time.
+Later Singh left the INC party and joined Bharatiya Janata Party (BJP) before the assembly polls of 2017 and got elected as the member (MLA) of the Uttar Pradesh Legislative Assembly from Jewar seat for the first time.
 In 2017 election, he had defeated 3-times MLA Vedram Bhati of Bahujan Samaj Party (BSP).

-Dhirendra Singh has contested for the 16th, 17th and 18th Legislative Assembly for the third time in a row.
+Singh has contested for the 16th, 17th and 18th Legislative Assembly for the third time in a row.
 His victory margin in this election is almost three times that of the 2017 election.
 During the 2022 Uttar Pradesh assembly elections in Jewar, Singh defeated a renowned Indian politician and a Member of Parliament for 20 years, Avtar Singh Bhadana by a distinct margin of 56,315 votes.

 Achievements

 Lift Act

-Dhirendra Singh played a pivotal role in advocating for The Uttar Pradesh Lifts and Escalators Act, 2024, following a tragic incident involving a lift accident at a housing society in Noida.
+Singh played a pivotal role in advocating for The Uttar Pradesh Lifts and Escalators Act, 2024, following a tragic incident involving a lift accident at a housing society in Noida.

 Jewar Airport

-Dhirendra Singh played a pivotal role in negotiations with farmers during land acquisition for the Noida International Airport or Jewar Airport, a flagship project in his constituency.
+Singh played a pivotal role in negotiations with farmers during land acquisition for the Noida International Airport or Jewar Airport, a flagship project in his constituency.

 Positions held

-Dhirendra Singh has been elected 2 times as Member of the Legislative Assembly (MLA).
+Singh has been elected 2 times as Member of the Legislative Assembly (MLA).